raikilon/dev-notes/aws/saa-c03/aws.md

 1. **Viewer → CloudFront**
 2. **CloudFront → Origin** (both require **public certificates**, private ones do **not** work).

+- Viewer Protocol Policy (VPP): Controls how users connect to CloudFront (HTTP, HTTPS, or redirect to HTTPS).
+- Origin Protocol Policy (OPP): Controls how CloudFront connects to your origin (HTTP, HTTPS, or match viewer).

 #### Geo Restriction
 There are two types: